 There are several ways a car accident victim could sustain injuries to internal organs.
 A victim may be ejected from the vehicle or crushed in the vehicle.
 Both cases can result in organ damage.

-Also, airbags can cause chest injuries, and seat belts are common causes of abdominal injuries and chest injuries.
+Also, airbags can cause chest injuries after an accident, and seat belts are common causes of abdominal injuries and chest injuries.
 The chance of being killed or severely injured in a crash from not wearing a seatbelt typically outweighs the chance of injury from using seat belts.

 Amputation or Loss of Limbs

 There are several ways that a person could lose a body part in a car accident.
 Common loss of limbs in accidents includes legs, arms, fingers, and toes.
 The person could lose the limb because it is severed in the crash, or a doctor must perform a surgical amputation to save the person’s life.